ilovepdf/iloveimg-wp-compress/readme.txt

 * Refactoring.

 Fixed
+* Problem with class in charge of translations.
 * Before compressing an image, the file type is checked.
 * SUV images are not regenerated when all images are restored from backup.